alegunta-git/turbo-guide/books/Ramblings.md

 * **Konmari Method** : Commit Yourself , Imagine  Ideal Lifestyle , **Finish Discarding First** , Ask Yourself If It Sparks Joy
 * Tidy by Category, NOT location : Seq -> Clothes , Books ,Paper , Komono , Sentimental items

+## GTD
+**Monday W/o roadmap**
+- No Plan for the week :  what to do next ,
+- where is the Prioritized list of tasks
+- no visible dashboard ,
+- Not using to-do list / MIT tasks ,
+- **DRIFTING** and reactive wrt task implementation

+**GTD,Task Management**
+- Not updating trackers
+- Same old story - investment no trackers < less than 30 min per week to review docs
+- Since 2024 , Too much time on the wiki scrub and gd - why dont we find a structure
+- GTD too much time on scrub activities , minimize this
+- Task mgmt  use trackers to sequence implementation

+**Poor time management**
+- _NOT Disciplined_ , Not Updating Diary , Not getting up early ,
+- No Naming convention for files stored on PC/g drive
+- Waking up at 9am , Exercise in evening ,
+- Drift 8am to 12 noon, Bath  at 12pm , start work at 6pm  12-6pm wasted hours
+- Not Having COntacts List  for Key Vendors
+- Not scrubbing Receipts
+- Not tracking the address list of Key Relations
+- Skipping Exercise (30 min per day)
+- Delaying S tests

 ## How to stay organized